xinzefan/2020Fall_projects/README.md

 # Assumption 4:
 How ozone mean in recently 5 years(from 2015-2019) compare in 4 different regions which are Midwest, Northeast, South and west?
+In details, conclude the variation in all states in 4 different regions. any state did not follow the trends in any region for each year?